home-assistant/companion.home-assistant/docs/core/location.md

 :::info
 If you use both constraints (Bluetooth, Zone), then only one constraint must apply to enable the high accuracy mode by default.

 You can enable the combination of both constraints by enabling the according option.
-See [Combination](/docs/core/location#combination-of-zones-constraint-and-bluetooth-constraint)
+See [Combination](/docs/core/location#combination-of-zones-constraint-and-bluetooth-constraint) <span class='beta'>BETA</span>
 :::

 #### Bluetooth constraint